Finding the Genes and Mutations Causing Various Coat Colors

 Choosing Candidate Genes

 Another reason a gene may be chosen as a candidate gene for further study is that the trait was mapped to a marker on a particular chromosome and that a gene also mapped to that chromosomal region just sounds likely.
+This is often called a "positional candidate gene".
 For example if spotting had been mapped to chromosome 14 in dogs and a gene known to function in the pigmentation pathway was on that chromosome, one might study it further as a candidate gene.
+This mapping would have been done today by GWAS (genome wide association study), then by the linkage mapping described above.

 Finding the Mutation